Hog-CERN/Hog/docs/01-Getting-Started/04-otherFeatures.md

 ```

 ### Constraint list files
 **.con** files contain constraint files.
-Both xdc (for Vivado) and Tcl files can be added.
+Both .xdc (for Vivado) and .tcl files can be added.
 By specifying the property `nosynth` (after the file name, separated by any number of spaces) we can tell Vivado not to use this specific constraint file in synthesis.
 Viceversa, `noimpl` is used to use the constraint in synthesis only.

 ### Simulation list files
 Each **.sim files** represent a simulation set and contains HDL files used for simulation only.
-More importantly, each simulation set (hence each .sim file) must incliude the HDL file containing the top module of the simulation.
-The name top module must be specified as a property with the keyword `topsim=`.
+More importantly, each simulation set (hence each .sim file) must include the HDL file containing the top module of the simulation.
+The name of the top module must be specified as a property with the keyword `topsim=`.
 Moreover the .do file and the wave file can be specified, as in the following example:

 ```
 ../../lib_1/tb/hdl/tb_for_lib1.vhd topsim=tb_lib1 wavefile=lib1/wave_lib1.tcl dofile=lib1/dofile_lib1.do